Script

 A script may refer to any of the following:

 1. A script or scripting language is a computer language with several commands within a file capable of being executed without being compiled.
-Examples of server-side scripting languages include Perl, PHP, and Python.
-The best example of a client side scripting language is JavaScript.
-A full list of scripting languages and other programming languages are found in our programming language definition.
+Examples of server-side scripting languages include Perl, PHP (PHP: Hypertext Preprocessor), and Python.
+The best example of a client-side scripting language is JavaScript.
+A full list of scripting languages and other programming languages is found in our programming language definition.

 Advantages of scripts

-• Does not require the file to be compiled, but may be when necessary.
+- Does not require the file to be compiled, but it may be when necessary.

 Disadvantages of scripts

-• Requires the user to install an interpreter or separate program before the script can run.
+- The user must install an interpreter or a separate program before the script can run.

 2. Linux command, see the script command page for further information.

-3. When referring to HTML, the <script> tag is used to designate a client-side script on a web page.
+3. With HTML (HyperText Markup Language), the <script> tag designates a client-side script on a web page.